 Eagles and Quartermasters can:

-The merit badge counselor are key players in the Scouts BSA advancement program.
+The merit badge counselor (MBC) are key players in the Scouts BSA advancement program.
 Whatever your area of expertise or interest—whether it is a special craft or hobby (basketry, leatherwork, coin collecting), a profession (veterinary medicine, aviation, engineering), or perhaps a life skill (cooking, personal management, communications)— as a merit badge counselor, you can play a vital role in stirring a Scout’s curiosity about that particular topic.
 By serving as a merit badge counselor, you offer your time, knowledge, and other resources so that Scouts can explore a topic of interest.

 Some merit badges require special certification: Swimming, Climbing, Snow Sports, Canoeing, Kayaking, Lifesaving, Motor Boating, Rowing, Scuba Diving, Small Boat Sailing, Water Sports, Whitewater, Archery, Rifle Shooting, and Shotgun Shooting.
 Read about those here.